ProductStructure/webmachine_splunk/README.md

 Splunk interface for webmachine

-This can be used to allow webmachine / mochiweb to log data to splunk instead of a traditional log file. you will need to add configurations to your enviroment like this with your token and project id from splunk.
+This can be used to allow webmachine / mochiweb to log data to splunk instead of a traditional log file. you will need to add configurations to your environment like this with your token and project id from splunk.

 ~~~~~~~~~~~~~~~~~~~~~
   {splunk, [